 What is Calcium?

 Calcium is the most abundant metal found on Earth.
-It is the fifth most common element found in the human body.
-Calcium ion is very essential for many physiological and biochemical processes in organisms and cells.
-Calcium ions act as an electrolyte and play an important role in muscular, skeletal, nervous, circulatory and digestive systems.
+It is the fifth most common element found in your body.
+Your body needs calcium ion for many physiological and biochemical processes in your cells.
+The ion acts as an electrolyte and plays an important role in muscular, skeletal, nervous, circulatory and digestive systems.
 These functions include

 - Nerve conduction processes